Swing Cirrus

-The Cirrus is a German single-place paraglider that was designed and produced by Swing Flugsportgeräte of Landsberied.
+The Cirrus is a German single-place paraglider that was designed and produced by Swing Flugsportgeräte of Landsberied, near the Bavarian Alps.
 It is now out of production.

 Design and development

 The Cirrus was designed as an advanced and cross country glider.

 The design progressed through several generations of models, each improving on the last.
 The models are each named for their approximate projected wing area in square metres.